RemiLeGuin/trigger-dependency-injection/README.md

 }
 ```

-## Step 3: Install the trigger-dependency-injection-test directory as an unlocked package to test a new functionnality that uses the defined previous trigger
+## Step 3 (for demo purpose only): Install the trigger-dependency-injection-test directory as an unlocked package to test a new functionnality that uses the defined previous trigger

 -   [Follow this link for sandboxes](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t3X000002VVm2QAG "Follow this link for sandboxes")
 -   [Follow this link for Production environments, Developer Editions and Trailhead Playgrounds](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t3X000002VVm2QAG "Follow this link for Production environments, Developer Editions and Trailhead Playgrounds")